Skip to main content

 1.6.2 Ineligible Cards

-Due to the in-game effects that certain cards can have on gameplay itself, the following cards have been removed from play.
+Due to the in-game effects that certain cards can have on the gameplay itself, the following cards have been removed from play:

 1.6.3 Ineligible Cards in Deck Submission

-Teams that receive a shared deck from an opponent containing an Ineligible Card must contact PlayVS Support immediately before the match begins for further assistance.
+Teams that receive a shared deck from an opponent must contact PlayVS Support immediately for further assistance.

 In the event that an Ineligible Card is added to an individual player’s pilot deck and submitted as a part of the Sharing and Selecting Decks process, the offending team will receive an automatic game loss for each pilot deck that contains the Ineligible Card.